moddedmc-wiki/fabric-modding-wiki/content/9.misc/basic-problem-solving.md

     <small>If the Gradle window is missing you can open a new one in your Toolbar at the top <i>(View > Tool Windows > Gradle)</i></small>
 </div>

 New files are generated in your project's `run` folder.
-However an error should appear in your console.
+However, an error should appear in your console.
 When launching the server for the first time you need to agree to [Mojang's EULA](https://account.mojang.com/documents/minecraft_eula).
 A file called `eula.txt` has been created for that in the project's `run` folder.
-Change the eula value to `true` in this file.
+Change the EULA value to `true` in this file.

 ```
 #By changing the setting below to TRUE you are indicating your agreement to our EULA (https://account.mojang.com/documents/minecraft_eula).